Creating Productive Habits and Avoiding Procrastination

-I recently finished the book, Atomic Habits, by James Clear.
+A few years ago I read the book, Atomic Habits, by James Clear, and I subscribe to his weekly email tips.
 I am inspired by books about productivity and habits.
 It helps to be reminded that other people struggle with maintaining productive behavior, and to learn techniques to be more productive.
 The psychology behind our actions is fascinating to me.

 Ultimately, productivity results from good habits.

 When I employ good habits that result in productivity, I feel great.
 I feel in control and am happy and proud of myself.

 Procrastination is the force behind some bad habits.

 When I am procrastinating, I let go of good habits.
 I am pretty hard on myself when I succumb to the temptation to procrastinate and when I don’t accomplish what I set out to do on a given day.